Madison Brengle: 2022: Two WTA 1000 third rounds, back to top 50

 Brengle started her grass-court season at the Surbiton Trophy.
 As the top seed, she retired during the third set of her quarterfinal match against Arina Rodionova.
 At the Rosmalen Open, she lost in the first round to second seed and world No. 17, Belinda Bencic.
 Seeded second at the first edition of the Veneto Open, she lost in the first round to eventual finalist Sara Errani.
 In Eastbourne, she was defeated in the first round by British wildcard Harriet Dart.
 At Wimbledon, she lost in the first round to Lauren Davis.

 Brengle started her US Open Series at the Washington Open and lost in the first round to Anna Kalinskaya.
 Getting past qualifying at the Canadian Open in Toronto, she was defeated in the first round by tenth seed Coco Gauff.
-As the top seed at the Odlum Brown Vancouver Open, she reached the quarterfinals and lost to Emma Navarro.
-At the Tennis in the Land, she upset world No. 28, Ekaterina Alexandrova, in the second round.
-She lost in the quarterfinals to eventual finalis, Aliaksandra Sasnovich.
+As the top seed at the Vancouver Open, she reached the quarterfinals and lost to Emma Navarro.
+At the Tennis Cleveland, she upset world No. 28, Ekaterina Alexandrova, in the second round.
+She lost in the quarterfinals to eventual finalist, Aliaksandra Sasnovich.
 At the US Open, she was beaten in the first round by eventual finalist Ons Jabeur.

 As the top seed at the Berkeley Club Challenge, Brengle won her 17th ITF title by defeating second seed Yuan Yue in the final.
-As the top seed at the Central Coast Open in Templeton, California, she had won her 18th ITF title, after beating Robin Montgomery in the final.
+As the top seed at the Central Coast Open in Templeton, California, she had won her 18th title, beating Robin Montgomery in the final.
 This was her second straight USTA pro circuit tournament.
-As a result of winning those two tournaments, her ranking moved back into the top 50 at No. 48 on October 3, 2022.
+As a result of winning those two tournaments, her ranking moved back into the top 50, at No. 48 on October 3, 2022.
 In San Diego, she fell in the first round of qualifying to Caroline Dolehide.
-As the top seed and defending champion in Georgia at the Tennis Classic of Macon, she defended her title and won her 19th ITF title by beating second seed Panna Udvardy, in the final.
+As the top seed and defending champion in Georgia at the Tennis Classic of Macon, she defended her title and won her 19th ITF title by beating second seed Panna Udvardy in the final.
 Seeded second at the Christus Health Challenge, she lost in the first round to Alexis Blokhina.
 Brengle played her final tournament of the season at the Midland Tennis Classic in Michigan.
 Seeded second and the defending champion, she lost in the second round to Sofia Kenin.